Weather-based ads work.

-Brands’ data was used to segment products by weather conditions and popularity.
+The first-party data was used to segment products by weather conditions and popularity.
 Later, we merged this product data with the local weather data for every day and every hour.

 Our final output was 1000+ creatives across all Facebook and Instagram formats, with 70 highly personalized creatives active each hour.

-This campaign ran live for two weeks, and there were 20.160 updates within the campaign (the weather in the ads was updated every hour of every day).
+This campaign ran for two weeks, and there were 20.160 updates within the campaign (the weather in the ads was updated every hour of every day).

 Just imagine doing this manually.
-It would be impossible, right?
+Impossible, right?

 In the end, our client got the following results:

-- 15 individual locations targeted
+- 15 individual locations successfully targeted

 - 6 weather types with day/night conditions